On local weak limit and subgraph counts for sparse random graphs: Applications

-We assume without loss of generality that in the case (iv) the sequences $d_1$ and $d_2$ are symmetric (each permutation of a particular sequence is equally likely).
+We assume without loss of generality that in the case (iv) the sequences $d_1(n)$ and $d_2(n)$ (not to be confused with the random variable $d_n$) are symmetric random permutations of two fixed degree sequences (each permutation of a particular sequence is equally likely).
 So in all cases (i)-(iv) by symmetry $\E d_{G_n}(v_1)^k = \E \dn^k$, where $v_1$ is a fixed vertex in $V(G_n)$.
 For each of the random intersection graph models we will show

 Let $\ct \sim \ct(D_1,D_2)$.
 Assume that $D_1 = d_\ct(\rr(\ct))$, $x_1, \dots, x_{D_1}$ are the children of $\rr(\ct)$ and $Z_i$ is the number of children of $x_i$.
 For each $n$ define a bipartite graph (a tree) $\tilde{H}_n$ as follows.
 On the event $D_1 > n_2$, let $\tilde{H}_n$ be a tree consisting of just the root $\tilde{v}_1$.
 On the event $D_1 \le n_2$, let $\tilde{H}_n$ be the subtree induced by generations $0, 1$ and $2$ of $\ct$, but take only the first $Z_i' = Z_i \ii_{Z_i \le n_1 -1}$ children for the node $x_i$, $i = 1, \dots, D_1$.
 Label the root $v_1$.
 Given $D_1, Z_1, \dots, Z_{D_1}$ draw labels for $x_1, \dots, x_{D_1}$ from $\Vn 2$ uniformly at random without replacement and draw $Z_i'$ distinct labels from $\Vn 1 \setminus \{v_1\}$ for the children of $x_i$ $i=1,\dots,D_1$, for each $i$ (conditionally) independently.
 Here $\Vn i = V_i(H_n)$ is the set of first $n_i$ vertices of the fixed ground set $\cv^i$ as in Theorem~\ref{thm.riglocal}.